nglebm19/debias-llm/README.md

 4. **Click "Run Analysis"** to see the three-agent process in action

-5. **Review the results** to see how bias is identified and addressed
+5. **Review the results** to see how each agent contributes to the final diagnosis

 ### Sample Cases